-San Francisco benefits immensely from owning and operating the Hetchy Power System.
-Our diverse energy portfolio has a zero greenhouse gas emission profile.
+San Francisco benefits immensely from owning and operating the Hetchy Power system.
+Hetch Hetchy hydroelectric energy is cost-effective and 100% greenhouse gas-free.
 It does not produce any harmful radioactive byproducts or leave behind any waste.
-Cost-effective, clean electricity also keeps our environment clean and helps the City’s fiscal bottom-line.
+Its cost-effective, clean electricity keeps our environment clean and helps the City’s fiscal bottom-line.